Bladder Cancer Treatment in St. Petersburg, FL

 - Back and pelvic pain

-Diagnosis and Treatment of Bladder Cancer in St. Petersburg, FL
+Diagnosis of Bladder Cancer in St. Petersburg, FL

 Treatment for bladder cancer, will often include surgery.
 Whether it’s surgery to just remove the tumor, or to remove the tumor and surrounding tissue depends on the staging of the patient’s bladder cancer.
 This surgery is called a cystectomy.
 In some extreme cases, the entire bladder may need to be removed.
 However, if caught early enough, immunotherapy or radiation therapy options may be available.